-Field Description Label Displays to the left of the field.
-To format the label, click $\underline{\mathbf{m}}$.
-Unique Name A unique name is limited to underscores and alphanumeric characters.
+Field Description Available in: both Salesforce Classic and Lightning Label Displays to the left of the field.
+To format the label, click ${\scriptstyle III}$.
+Experience Unique Name A unique name is limited to underscores and alphanumeric characters.
 It must begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores.
-Value Data Controls which choices are available in Choice Settings.
-For example, if you choose Number you can't use a choice that has a data type of Text.
-Type You can't change the value data type of multi-select choice fields; only text is supported.
+Available in: Essentials , Professional, Enterprise , Performance , Unlimited , and Developer Editions Value Data Controls which choices are available in Choice Settings.
+For example, if you choose Number you can't use a choice that has a data type of Text. • Туре You can't change the value data type of multi-select choice fields; only text is supported.
 Scale Controls the number of digits to the right of the decimal point.
 Can't exceed 17.
 If you leave this field blank or set to zero, only whole numbers display when your flow runs.
 Available for only Currency and Number choice fields.
 Required Forces users to identify a choice before they progress to the next screen.
 Default Value The choice that's preselected for the user.
 If the associated screen isn't executed, the stored value of the choice field is always null.
 Choice The choice options that the user can choose from.
 Select configured choices, dynamic record choices, or picklist choices.
 Note: You can't rearrange choices.
 The choice's data type must match Value Data Type.
-Help Text box Information that users see when they click i.
-This field accepts single-value resources of any type .
+Help Information that users see when they click i.
+'I'ext box This field accepts single-value resources of any type .
 That value is treated as text.